ampproject/amphtml/.github/ISSUE_TEMPLATE/intent-to-ship--i2s-.md

 - #### Accessibility Considerations
 <!--
-Reach out to the UI and Accessibility WG for assistance. https://github.com/ampproject/wg-ui-and-a11y -->
+Enter a short snippet for the accessibility considerations of the design.
+If none apply, enter n/a including a short sentence if not obvious.
+If you need assistance, reach out to the UI and Accessibility WG for assistance. https://github.com/ampproject/wg-ui-and-a11y
+-->
 - #### Performance Considerations
 <!--
-Reach out to the Performance WG for assistance. https://github.com/ampproject/wg-performance -->
+Enter a short snippet for the performance considerations of the design.
+If none apply, enter n/a including a short sentence if not obvious.
+If you need assistance, reach out to the Performance WG for assistance. https://github.com/ampproject/wg-performance
+-->
 - #### Privacy Considerations
 <!--
-Reach out to the Security and Privacy WG for assistance. https://github.com/ampproject/wg-security-privacy -->
+Enter a short snippet for the privacy considerations of the design.
+If none apply, enter n/a including a short sentence if not obvious.
+If you need assistance, reach out to the Security and Privacy WG for assistance. https://github.com/ampproject/wg-security-privacy
+-->
 - #### Security Considerations
 <!--
-Reach out to the Security and Privacy WG for assistance. https://github.com/ampproject/wg-security-privacy -->
+Enter a short snippet for the security considerations of the design.
+If none apply, enter n/a including a short sentence if not obvious.
+If you need assistance, reach out to the Security and Privacy WG for assistance. https://github.com/ampproject/wg-security-privacy
+-->
 - #### Analytics Considerations
 <!--
-Reach out to the Analytics WG for assistance. https://github.com/ampproject/wg-analytics -->
+Enter a short snippet for the analytics considerations of the design.
+If none apply, enter n/a including a short sentence if not obvious.
+If you need assistance, reach out to the Analytics WG for assistance. https://github.com/ampproject/wg-analytics
+-->

 ### Launch checklist